LLM-Pruner: On the Structural Pruning of Large Language Models

 \subsection{Grouped Importance Estimation of Coupled Structure}

-Till now, all coupled structures are grouped within the model.
-Weights within the same group should be pruned simultaneously, as partial pruning not only increases parameter size but also introduces inaccurate intermediate representations into the model.
-Therefore, we estimate the importance of a group as a whole, as opposed to evaluating the importance of individual structures.
-Given the limited access to the training dataset, we explore the use of available public datasets or manually created samples as alternative resources.
-Although the domains of these datasets may not perfectly align with the training set, they still provide valuable information for assessing the importance of the structural groups.
+Till now, all coupled structures within the model are grouped.
+Weights within the same group should be pruned simultaneously, as partial pruning not only increases parameter size but also introduces misaligned intermediate representations.
+Therefore, we estimate the importance of the group as a whole, as opposed to evaluating the importance of modules.
+Given the limited access to the training dataset, we explore the use of public datasets or manually created samples as alternative resources.
+Although the domains of these datasets may not perfectly align with the training set, they still provide valuable information for assessing the importance.

-\paragraph{Weight Importance.} Suppose that given a dataset $\mathcal{D} = \{x_i, y_i\}_{i=1}^N$, where N is the number of samples.
+\paragraph{Vector-wise Importance.} Suppose that given a dataset $\mathcal{D} = \{x_i, y_i\}_{i=1}^N$, where N is the number of samples.
 In our experiments, we set N equal to 10 and we use some public datasets as the source of $\mathcal{D}$.
 A group (as previously defined as a set of coupled structures) can be defined as $\mathcal{G} = \{W_i\}_{i=1}^M$, where M is the number of coupled structures in one group and $W_i$ is the weight for each structure.
-While pruning, our goal is to remove the structure that has the least impact on the model's prediction, which can be indicated by the deviation in the loss.
+While pruning, our goal is to remove the group that has the least impact on the model's prediction, which can be indicated by the deviation in the loss.
 Specially, to estimate the importance of $W_i$, the change in loss can be formulated as \cite{lecun1989optimal}:

 where $H$ is the hessian matrix.
 Here, $\mathcal{L}$ represents the next-token prediction loss.
 The first term is typically neglected in prior work~\cite{lecun1989optimal,wang2019eigendamage,frantar2023massive}, as the model has already converged on the training dataset, where ${\partial \mathcal{L}^{\top}}/{\partial W_i} \approx 0$.
 However, since $\mathcal{D}$ here is not extracted from the original training data, which means that ${\partial \mathcal{L}^{\top}}/{\partial W_i} \not \approx 0$.
 This presents a desirable property for determining the importance of $W_i$ by the gradient term under LLMs, since computation of the second term, the Hessian matrix, on the LLM is impractical with $\mathcal{O}\left(N^2\right)$ complexity.